MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 URI.

 posts/recent: Fetch the n most recent posts by the authenticated user.
-The client may apply a tag filter: “fetch the n most recent posts that the authenticated user tagged with tag t”.
+The client may apply a tag filter: "fetch the n most recent posts that the authenticated user tagged with tag t".

 posts/dates: Fetch the number of posts by the authenticated user for each day: perhaps five posts on the 12th, two on the 15th, and so on.
 The client may apply